 Dr. Singh is passionate about encouraging research by faculty and promoting experiment-based research projects by undergraduate students.
 She makes it a point to ensure that students get opportunities to work with the best of tools available thus gaining valuable hands-on experience.
 She is responsible for the several hands-on workshops for students in the college - be it in Electronics, Biology, microbiology or Computer Science.
 Savithri Singh comes through as a Botanist with loads of energy and enthusiasm when she accompanies undergraduate students on their annual excursion.
 She also leads from the front in this field too bringing in one of the earliest projects into the college in the year 2006.
 Currently she is one of the PI’s in a Department of Science and Technology (DST) funded Indo-Slovenia project on exposure risk assessment.

-Dr. Savithri Singh is widely travelled - places she has visited include United Kingdom, United States, Germany, Canada, New Zealand, Netherlands, the Philippines, Taiwan, Malaysia, Indonesia, Singapore, Argentina, South Africa, Thailand, Bangladesh, Egypt and Turkey.
+Dr. Savithri Singh is widely travelled - places she has visited include the United Kingdom, France, the United States, Germany, Canada, New Zealand, the Netherlands, the Philippines, Taiwan, Hongkong, Malaysia, Indonesia, Singapore, Argentina, South Africa, Thailand, Bangladesh, Egypt and Turkey.